-“Sounds like something like that…” he said, slowing the Chrysler to avoid a hobo with a shopping cart full of tin cans.
+“Sounds something like that…” he said, slowing the Chrysler to avoid a hobo with a shopping cart full of tin cans.
 “Wouldn’t just walk away.”
 He cleared his throat.
-“Specially since he had someone to drink with.
+“Especially since he had someone to drink with.

 “That’s right,” I said, not bothering to look for judgment in what Elmo said.
 A detective just needs facts, and you can’t get facts and protect egos at the same time.
 “I’d put money on him coming back and talking me into another round.
 I was game.”

 Elmo nodded his head slowly.
 “Sides,” he said.
 “Who’s gonna knock you out and not take your money or gun?
 Van or not, that tells me something more is going on.”